alex23lemm/RepData_PeerAssessment2/noaa_database_analysis.md

 ![plot of chunk
 fatalities\_barplot](./noaa_database_analysis_files/figure-markdown_strict/fatalities_barplot.png)
 <p>
-**Figure 4: Fatalities by storm event type in the United States (1950 - 2011)** Tornado ranks first with 5633 caused fatalities followed by excessive heat with 1894 persons killed.
+<b>Figure 4: Fatalities by storm event type in the United States (1950 -
+2011)</b> Tornado ranks first with 5633 caused fatalities followed by excessive heat with 1894 persons killed.
 The only other storm events which have killed more than 500 persons in the last six decaces are flash flood (975), heat (935), lightning (806) thunderstorm wind (703),